-Using the information provided in the previous section, the following worked example demonstrates how the AD5762R functions can be used to eliminate both offset and gain errors.
-As the AD5762R is factory calibrated, offset and gain errors should be negligible.
-However, errors can be introduced by the system that the AD5762R is operating within, for example, a voltage reference value that is not equal to +5 V introduces a gain error.
-An output range of ± 10 V and twos complement data coding is assumed.
+Using the information provided in the Offset Register section, the following worked examples demonstrate how the AD5764R functions can be used to eliminate both offset and gain errors.
+Because the AD5764R is factory calibrated, offset and gain errors should be negligible.
+However, errors can be introduced by the system within which the AD5764R is operating.
+For example, a voltage reference value that is not equal to 5 V introduces a gain error.
+An output range of ± 10 V and twos complement data coding are assumed.